 The cons for CHM were similar to all Health Shares.
 It’s not regulated like insurance.
 I do believe they still take a few months to get checks cut, but that is how it is with many of the programs.

 However, they were also SUPER religious.
-Like their mesaging was of-putting to me.
+Like their messaging was off-putting to me.
 Many Christians wouldn’t have that issue, it was just something that both my husband and I noticed.

 Zion Healthshare vs Liberty HealthShare

-Zion seemed great.
-However, they seem new.
+Zion HealthShare seemed great.
+However, they seemed new.
 The girl I spoke with on the phone had to ask someone else almost every question I had.

 Things I liked about Zion:

-- Their turnaround time is QUICK — guys, 5-7 days!
+- Their turnaround time is QUICK — guys, 7-14 days once they get the information they need!

-- You can lower your price by using a direct care doctor (this is a doctor you pay a monthly amount to and they coordinate your care).
+- You can lower your price by using their Essential membership with a direct care doctor (this is a doctor you pay a monthly amount to and they coordinate your care).

 Some things that concerned me a bit:

 - The price.
-Zion’s monthly price is more than the other option I had (if I pick the lower deductible)
+Zion’s monthly price is more than the other option I had (if I pick the lower IUA).

-- They don’t pay until each incident hits 1k (or more depending on your “level”.
+- They don’t share until each incident incident hits 1k (or more depending on your chosen IUA amount.
 That seems to be a more catastrophic-type plan.
 That means if your kids break their arm you pay 1k (they pay the rest), and then you need your appendix out — you pay 1k (they pay the rest).
-They do say that after three incidents (I think it was) they waive the rest — so, ultimately you wouldn’t be out of pocket for much more than 3k — which isn’t horrible.
+They do say that after three incidents they waive the rest — so, ultimately you wouldn’t have a member responsibility for much more than 3k.

 - They are so new.
 I think they started in 2019 and while they seem to have a firm financial footing, I was just worried.